 The Board, which adopts a unitary model is the focal point for corporate governance within the organisation and its mandate and authority are set out in its Charter.
 It delegates operational strategy implementation and general executive management of the business to the Group’s Executive Directors and Executive Committee.
 The Board, through its various sub-Committees, monitors and oversees the Group governance framework.
 The Board monitors governance and any transgressions thereof are reported to the Board by the management team, represented by the two Executive Directors and the Company Secretary.
 Digression from the Board’s corporate governance framework is deliberated at Board meetings and is ratified by the Board, where required and where relevant.
 The Board has the ultimate decision-making authority and relevant policies and protocol which underpin the Group’s operating model are in place to direct Management in the furtherance of governance in the Group.

 The Board has unrestricted access to Massmart’s business and other information it may require to discharge its responsibilities and does engages with members of the Executive Committee and senior management teams to request resources or information at the Company’s cost in line with established governance protocols.
 These resources include, the Board’s ability to obtain professional and expert guidance or advice on matters presented by management.
-Additionally, the Board (either itself or through the sub-Committees) has access to all of the Group’s strategic and operational information, records, documents and property and has unfettered access to any employee or officer of the Company it may wish to engage to enables the Board to properly assess the Group’s operating landscape in a holistic manner.
+Additionally, the Board (either itself or through the sub-Committees) has access to all of the Group’s strategic and operational information, records, documents and property and has unfettered access to any associate of the Company it may wish to engage to enables the Board to properly assess the Group’s operating landscape in a holistic manner.

 Massmart’s subsidiaries adopt the Board’s corporate governance framework.
 The Board is responsible for directing the Group towards achieving high standards of corporate governance and is ultimately accountable for the Group’s strategy, operating performance and financial results, aligned to the Group’s corporate governance framework.